SSDP-Dev/flask-cat/README.md

 ### base.html
 This template provides the `<head>`, `<header>`, and `<html>` tags, along with the nav bar.

 In the future, we might pull out some of those components for better structure.

+### admin/activities.html
+This template is where we log activities.

 ## TODO:
 - PEP8 standards